mab253/cpp_spring23/final.md

 This is a very open-ended project, but your code must include the following:
 - at least 5 functions that you write, outside of `main`
-- at least 1 class, and multiple instances of creating objects of that classes
+- at least 2 classes, and multiple instances of creating objects of those classes
 - at least 1 game-within-a-game, where your user must play a game or complete a task using `rand()`, the psuedo-random number generator
 - at least 1 variable that changes with your user throughout the gameplay (for example: a score; an inventory of things they are holding; etc.) - and we should have the option to see an output of this score, inventory, etc.
 - at least 1 instance of [ASCII art](https://www.asciiart.eu/)